 Since 2017 there have been several instances of variant cases (human infections with swine influenza A viruses) in Europe.
 These human variant cases have not been limited to a particular swine HA lineage or country (WHO, 2017; WHO, 2018; WHO, 2020; WHO 2021a; WHO 2021b; WHO 2021c).
 Rather they have been sporadically detected primarily through influenza-like illness and subsequent international health regulation requirements.
 We analysed representatives of the sampled diversity in European pigs along with reference human seasonal or candidate vaccine viruses to quantify the immunological profile of two human cohorts to these strains and assess the potential for these viruses to infect humans and spread.
-As with the antigenic analyses with swine and ferret anti-sera, lineage did not reliably predict immunological profile with human sera.
+Vandoorn et al., (2020) found age and lineage dependant cross reactive human antibodies against swine strains tested in their study.
+In our study, as with the antigenic analyses with swine and ferret anti-sera, lineage did not reliably predict immunological profile with human sera.
 Within lineages, there were some strains that could be considered ‘riskier’ as there was poor immunological recognition by human cohorts, particularly for some of the tested 1A.3.3.2 (pdm09) and 1C lineage strains.

-However, there are likely other factors that contribute to interspecies transmission and subsequent spread in human populations – this includes the risk-interface, immunological status of the host based on prior exposure and vaccination, and virus factors such as HA-NA combinations and transmission efficiency.
-In some cases, there may be a ‘putative protective’ effect from an human seasonal N1 rather than an N2 combination that was detected in swine viruses that had antigenically drifted at the HA level in swine.
-In general, prior studies have demonstrated significantly less antigenic diversity in swine NA than in the HA gene (Kaplan et al., 2021; Hufnagel et al., 2023) and extending pandemic preparedness strategies to consider the neuramindase may overcome the challenge represented by significant diversity in the HA gene in swine in Europe and globally.
+There are likely other factors that contribute to interspecies transmission and subsequent spread in human populations – this includes the risk-interface, immunological status of the host based on prior exposure and vaccination, and virus factors such as HA-NA combinations and transmission efficiency.
+In some cases, there may be a ‘putative protective’ effect from a human seasonal N1 rather than an N2 combination that was detected in swine viruses that had antigenically drifted at the HA level in swine.
+In general, prior studies have demonstrated significantly less antigenic diversity in swine NA than in the HA gene (Kaplan et al., 2021; Hufnagel et al., 2023) and extending pandemic preparedness strategies to consider the neuraminidase may overcome the challenge represented by significant diversity in the HA gene in swine in Europe and globally.
 This effect may not be revealed by assessment with the HI assay, and as such, human cohort serological analyses should be incorporated into a formal pandemic preparedness risk-assessment pipeline with further downstream steps to assess virus neutralisation, human receptor binding, and other potential risk factors such as anti-viral resistance.

 Data availability